MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exacquirespinlockexclusive.md

 ## -remarks

-On entry to this routine, the caller must be running at IRQL \<= DISPATCH\_LEVEL.
-This routine raises the IRQL to DISPATCH\_LEVEL and returns the original (on-entry) IRQL value.
+On entry to this routine, the caller must be running at IRQL \<= DISPATCH_LEVEL.
+This routine raises the IRQL to DISPATCH_LEVEL and returns the original (on-entry) IRQL value.

 To release the spin lock, call the [**ExReleaseSpinLockExclusive**](nf-wdm-exreleasespinlockexclusive.md) routine. **ExReleaseSpinLockExclusive** restores the IRQL to the original value that it had on entry to **ExAcquireSpinLockExclusive**.

-A spin lock is a 32-bit variable of type EX\_SPIN\_LOCK.
+A spin lock is a 32-bit variable of type EX_SPIN_LOCK.
 The driver must allocate the storage for the spin lock and initialize the spin lock to zero.
 This storage must be located in nonpaged system-space memory.

 The caller should hold the spin lock only briefly before releasing it.
 For more information, see [Introduction to Spin Locks](/windows-hardware/drivers/kernel/introduction-to-spin-locks).

-> [!NOTE]
-> Recursive acquisition of a spin lock causes deadlock and is not allowed.
+Recursive acquisition of a spin lock causes deadlock and is not allowed.

 ## -see-also